 Edema: Types, Causes, and Symptoms

-"Edema" is a fancy word for swelling.
-Many medical conditions can cause it.
+"Edema" is the medical word for swelling.
+Many conditions can cause it.